Killing of Bich Pan: Media coverage

 According to the South China Morning Post, the case "sent shockwaves across Canada and the Asian diaspora."
 An editorial in the Northwest Asian Weekly suggested consideration of the "idea of recognizing the mental and psychological symptoms that parenting may have gone too far" in the Pan household.
 A story in Toronto Life magazine brought the case to widespread attention, framing it as an instance of tiger parenting gone tragically wrong.

 In 2016, journalist Jeremy Grimaldi published a true crime book about Pan called A Daughter's Deadly Deception: The Jennifer Pan Story.
-The podcasts Casefile, My Favorite Murder, Wine and Crime, "True Crime and Cocktails", and the Deadly Women series also covered the case.
+Numerous podcasts, including Casefile, My Favorite Murder, Wine and Crime, "True Crime and Cocktails", and the Deadly Women series also covered the case.
+Law and Order Toronto: Criminal Intent Season 2, Episode 5 "Face Value" is constructed around the Pan case.

 In 2024, Netflix released What Jennifer Did, a documentary about the case.
-Directed by Jenny Popplewell, it interviews police officers and people around Pan and contains footage from her police interviews.
+Directed and written by Jenny Popplewell, it interviews police officers and people around Pan and contains footage from her police interviews.
 Shortly after its release, several news outlets reported that Netflix had apparently used AI-generated images of Pan in the documentary without disclosing this information.
 In an interview with the Toronto Star, executive producer Jeremy Grimaldi denied the allegation.
 He said distortions to the images were caused by the use of photo editing software to anonymize the photos to protect the identity of the source who supplied them.